faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 1   ExternalAccessory               0x32951be2 -[EASession dealloc] + 226
 ```

-Here a close operation was performed.
+Here a close\index{file!close} operation was performed.

 If we have code talking to file descriptors, we should always check the return value for the close operation in particular.